corelight/ecs-templates/README.md

 # Overview
-This repository contains everything necessary to convert Corelight Logs into the Elastic Common Schema (ECS) naming standard and store them into an Elastic Stack deployment.
+This repository contains everything necessary to convert Corelight or Zeek Logs into the Elastic Common Schema (ECS) naming standard and store them into an Elastic Stack deployment.
 Originally released in 2019, the same year as Elastic Common Schema, this repository is stil actively maintained and updated.

 It supports over [200 different logs and metrics](https://docs.google.com/spreadsheets/d/1HqRRfvf5vUG3zgI9KG64hAj5oLSae7YbLoTKh846FCc/edit?usp=sharing) and is designed to be able to support all environments while simulatenously being able to customize the required and desired options to support each unique environment.
 Significant effort has been invested in ensuring support across all environments, while simultaneously allowing for the customization of necessary and desired options to suit each unique and respective deployment.